 This third edition will take place at IAE de Paris, Sorbonne Business School.

-Registration is free but mandatory. (registration not available yet)
+Registration is free but mandatory.
+Click here to register.

 Places are limited.